With jobs being increasingly taken over by computers and even robots, how can you make sure that your child will have a rewarding, successful future?

 To ensure their place in this rapidly changing automated world, your children will need to focus on the skills and abilities that those robots don’t have!
 Here’s how you can help your child to be an indispensable part of the human workforce in the decades to come.

-The ability to communicate comfortably and well in another language will continue to be a vital skill in the workplace of the future.
+Learn a language The ability to communicate comfortably and well in another language will continue to be a vital skill in the workplace of the future.
 As the global workplace becomes increasingly village-like, in years to come, those workers who can converse with their neighbours will have an employment advantage.

 Mandarin is an obvious choice, as China’s global relevance continues to grow.
 Also valuable are Portuguese or French, which are widely spoken in Africa; Spanish, which is widespread in the Americas; and German and Italian, which are understood in many European nations.
 In South Africa, multilingualism in two or more of our official languages is a real advantage.